taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 For Windows and Mac Catalyst, hardware acceleration is not yet implemented, they still run above 100 FPS.

 Desktop versions present non-resizable windows with platform-independent key events.
 They can be dragged among different displays adapting to new scale.
-Disabling Maximize button still needs to be implemented.
+Disabling the maximize button still needs to be implemented.

-[DrawnUI](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) pre-alpha nuget was used, the rendering engine for .NET MAUI designed to draw your custom UI on the Skia canvas.

 ## _Final Words_